-F. Multi-Unit
+A. G. Multi-Unit

-1. Defined A lot containing two or more attached or detached dwelling units.
-Multi-unit includes structures which are not designed and built to the Neighborhood Unit use standards.
+Defined A lot containing two or more_attached or detached dwelling units.
+Multi-unit includes structures apartments, condominiums and "stacked flats" which are not designed and built to the Neighborhood Unit use standards.

 a.
 In addition to any storage space available within a particular residential unit, any multi-unitfamily project with over 20 units must provide a minimum of 16 square feet of additional storage area, with a minimum height of 8 feet, for each residential unit.
 The storage space must be internal to the residential building or within an associated parking structure.